thatguystone/paratec/README.md

   `-s`        |  `--nofork`  |  `PTNOFORK`  |  Throw caution to the wind and don't isolate test cases.
 This is useful for running tests in `gdb`.
   `-t`        |  `--timeout` |  `PTTIMEOUT` |  Change the global timeout from 5 seconds to the given value.
   `-v`        |  `--verbose` |  `PTVERBOSE` |  Print information about tests that succeed.

+## Supported Platforms

+Tested on Debian/testing, OSX 10.10, and travis-ci's environment-du-jour.